woywoy123/AnalysisG/truth-studies/TruthMatchingStudies/README.md

 - **difference-MissingET-Rotated**:
 The observed difference between measurement and rotated truth neutrinos.

+### EventNuNuSolutions:
+- **Number-of-solutions**:
+Number of returned neutrino solutions with and without rotation of the 4-top system.

 ### TopDecayModes:
 - **Figure_2.1a**:
 A plot depicting the fraction by which the Top-Quark decays into.